MicrosoftDocs/power-automate-docs/articles/bttn-button-flows.md

 ### Select the bttn that triggers the flow

-1. in the **When a bttn is pressed** card, open the list of bttn IDs, and then select the bttn that you want to use.
+1. In the **When a bttn is pressed** card, open the list of bttn IDs, and then select the bttn that you want to use.

 	![select bttn](./media/bttn-button-flows/bttn-id.png)